SuperYosh23/Orbus/README.md

 * **Modrinth Integration:** Browse, search, and install Modpacks directly from Modrinth within the launcher.
 * **Import Support:** Import modpacks via `.zip` or `.mrpack` files.
 * **Mod Loaders:** Native support for **Vanilla**, **Fabric**, and **Quilt** (with auto-version fetching).
-* **Smart Java Detection:** Automatically scans your system for Java installations (deep scan included) so you don't have to hunt for paths.
+* **Smart Java Detection:** Automatically scans your system for Java installations so you don't have to hunt for paths.
-* **Performance Control:** Easy RAM allocation sliders and custom Java argument support.
 * **Live Console:** Optional log window to debug mods or watch game output in real-time.

 ## Screenshots